Ravindra-Komelwar/delta-demo/README.md

 # delta-demo
-this is a Demo for Git and Githum class
+this is a Demo for Git and Githum class.